 Dr. Tsuji completed his Ph.D. in 1978 from the University of California, Los Angeles (UCLA) in Philosophy.
 His academic career has spanned lecturing duties at Waseda University where he currently also holds the post of Professor Emeritus.
 In addition, he has held posts at the Asian-Pacific Management Accounting Association as Senior Director from 2015 to 2017 and currently as the President-elect.
 His major research areas include management control, business analysis, and valuation, and accounting policies by management and publications include topics such as earnings management and accounting standards and management behavior.

 Dr. Kato completed his MBA at Bond University and MA in International Studies at The University of Sydney.
-After returning to Japan, he was engaged in marketing positions at Silicon Valley IT companies such as Sun Microsystems and Cisco Systems.
-He has been in his current position since 2016.
-He completed his Ph.D. at the Waseda University Graduate School.
-His specialties include strategic management, information management theory, and venture business theory.
-He also advises companies on business model development and provides support for launching new businesses as feedback to the practical field of research activities.
+After returning to Japan, he engaged in the marketing position in the Silicon Valley IT companies, such as Sun Microsystems and Cisco Systems.
+He has been in current position since 2016.
+He completed his Ph.D.
+His specialty is 'Strategic management', 'Information management theory', 'Venture business theory' and so on.
+He also advises many companies through business model development and support for launching a new business as feedback to the practical field of research activities.

 |Mr. Masao Torii||President, Novartis Holding Japan K.K.|

 |Mr. Kenichi Nonomura||Executive Director of Business Design and Development at IDEO Tokyo|

 |Ms. Yuka Tanimoto||Web Editor-in-Chief & Event Promotion Section Chief Producer, Forbes JAPAN|